 ¹ As cautioned by the U.S. Department of Education, these crime statistics “…represent alleged criminal offenses reported to Campus Safety authorities and/or local law enforcement agencies.
 Therefore, the data collected do not necessarily reflect prosecutions or convictions for crimes.
 Because some statistics are provided by non-police authorities, the data are not directly comparable to data from the FBI’s Uniform Crime Reporting System, which only collects statistics from police authorities.”

-² The Daily Crime and Fire Log for the previous 60 days is available to the public for review in the Director of Campus Safety Office, Monday through Friday between the hours of 8 a.m. – 5 p.m (Administration Building, Room 14.
+² The Daily Crime and Fire Log for the previous 60 days is available to the public for review in the Director of Studen Life Operations & Campus Safety Office, Monday through Friday between the hours of 8 a.m. – 5 p.m (Wyse Hall, Room 115/121).
 Older files can be made available within 48 hours).